 • Superset: in order to fit more volume and work into your program and really overload your muscles, super setting is key which means doing two exercises one after the other.
 Beginners should start by super setting lower and upper body exercise, more advanced can superset similar muscle groups.

-• Rep Range: the ideal rep range for muscle hypertrophy is 6-12 reps however studies show what is more important is the time under tension where the ideal range is 30-60 seconds.
+• Rep Range: The ideal rep range for muscle hypertrophy is 6-12 reps.
+However studies show what is more important is the time under tension, where the ideal range is 30-60 seconds.
 Therefore make sure you use a slow controlled tempo when doing resistance training in order to maximise muscle adaptations.
-For beginners it is better to start with lower weight and higher reps, more advanced can do a heavier weight with lesser reps.
+For beginners it is best to start with lower weight and higher reps.
+More advanced individuals can do a heavier weight with lesser reps.

 The key to any exercise approach is consistency.
-By engaging in exercise that you enjoy and is still challenging you will create a positive long term approach to your health and fitness.
-It doesn't have to be all pain and no gain.
+By engaging in exercise that you enjoy you will create a positive long term approach to your health and fitness.
+It doesn’t have to be all pain and no gain.